SwagLyrics/SwagLyrics-For-Spotify/README.md

 # SwagLyrics-For-Spotify
-:fire: Fetches the currently playing song from Spotify and displays the lyrics from Genius on cmd.
+Fetches the currently playing song from Spotify and displays the lyrics from Genius on cmd.

 Made this mainly for personal use so that I don't sing along with wrong lyrics and end up embarrassing myself later.